R. C. Sherriff: Novelist

-Sherriff also wrote prose.
 A novelised version of Journey's End, co-written with Vernon Bartlett, was published in 1930.

+The Fortnight in September, Sherriff's first true novel of 1931, describes a Bognor holiday enjoyed by a lower-middle-class family from Dulwich.
+It was nominated by Kazuo Ishiguro as a book to 'inspire, uplift and offer escape' in a 2020 list compiled by The Guardian during the COVID-19 pandemic.
+He described it as "just about the most uplifting, life-affirming novel I can think of right now".

+Sherriff's 1936 novel Greengates is a realistic novel about a middle-aged couple, Tom and Edith Baldwin, moving from an established London suburb into the new suburbs of Metro-land.

-His 1939 novel, The Hopkins Manuscript is an H. G. Wells-influenced post-apocalyptic story about an earth devastated because of a collision with the Moon.
+His 1939 novel, The Hopkins Manuscript is an H. G. Wells-influenced post-apocalyptic story about an earth devastated after a collision with the Moon.
 Its sober language and realistic depiction of an average man coming to terms with a ruined England is said to have been an influence on later science fiction authors such as John Wyndham and Brian Aldiss.
-The Fortnight in September, an earlier novel, published in 1931, is a rather more plausible story about a Bognor holiday enjoyed by a lower-middle-class family from Dulwich.
-It was nominated by Kazuo Ishiguro as a book to 'inspire, uplift and offer escape' in a list compiled by The Guardian during the COVID-19 pandemic, describing it as "just about the most uplifting, life-affirming novel I can think of right now".

-His 1936 novel Green Gates is a realistic novel about a middle-aged couple, Tom and Edith Baldwin, moving from an established London suburb into the then-new suburbs of Metro-land.